Upodi/dotnet-sdk/README.md

 ```

 ### Working with Subscriptions
 List all subscriptions.
-Options to list all or paged results.
+Options to limited list all or paged results.
+See limited lists below.
 ```
 var subscriptions = upodi.Subscriptions.List(all: true);
 ```